dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 ### About SageMaker

-Amazon Sagemaker allows you to easily deploy the machine learning models that you develop with the *Splice Machine ML Manager* on Amazon AWS.
+Amazon Sagemaker allows you to easily deploy the machine learning models that you develop with the *Splice ML Manager* on Amazon AWS.
 The only requirement is that you have an *ECR* repository set up on AWS; ECR is Amazon's fully-managed Docker contrainer registry that simplifies deploying Docker images and is integrated with Amazon's Elastic Container Service (ECS).

 ***********************  BEN/NIK:  does this